-Future goals of Clarion County 9-1-1 is to keep up with the technology and move forward to next generation 9-1-1 which will enable the dispatcher to process emergency calls from technology that is greatly advanced such as text messaging and video.
+Future goals of Clarion County 9-1-1 is to keep up with the technology and continue to utilize Next Generation 9-1-1.
+This enables dispatchers to process emergency calls not only by voice but through text messaging, too.
 The first and foremost goal is to provide excellent service to all residents of Clarion County and to the individuals who travel through the County that may encounter an emergency.

 9-1-1 & Cell Phones: Critical Facts & Tips